What is the Steamboat Springs Education Fund?

 The SSEF has an advisory board made up of representatives from Steamboat Springs School District, Hayden, South Routt and the Montessori School.
 This group is invited to provide input during board meetings and they are apprised of issues of importance in a timely fashion.
-School districts are also asked to prioritize grant requests that affect their curriculum.
-These priority lists are used in evaluating grants, but they are not the sole criterion for decisions by the grants commission.
+The school districts collaborated with the SSEF board on the categorical grant application currently used.

 What is the input from the public?
 How visible is the grant process?

-All SSEF board meetings and grants commission meetings are open to the public.
+All SSEF board meetings meetings are open to the public.
 Input at meetings is during a scheduled public comment period.
 In addition, the SSEF has a public website that has historical data, meeting minutes and other materials.